The Boundary of Amoebas: A Necessary Condition for Contour Points to be Boundary Points

-The blue curve depicts the argument of points on the complex unit sphere, which are critical points under the logarithmic Gau\ss{} map, i.e., the critical points of $\gamma$ on the fiber $\F_{(0,0)}$.
+The blue curve presents the argument of points on the complex unit sphere, which are critical points under the logarithmic Gau\ss{} map, i.e., the critical points of $\gamma$ on the fiber $\F_{(0,0)}$.
 Thus, by Corollary \ref{Cor:MikhalkinBoundary}, $(0,0)$ is part of the contour if there is a point where the red, green and blue curve intersect and, by Theorem \ref{Thm:Main1}, $(0,0)$ may only be a boundary point if all intersection points of the red and the green curve also intersect the blue one.
 Note that in this example a change of the coefficient $c$ along the real axis only changes the red curve.

-Furthermore, observe that in the upper left with $c = -1.2$ of Figure \ref{Fig:BoundaryFiber} the red and green curve intersect regularly in several points and hence in this case $(0,0) \in \cA(f)$.
+Furthermore, observe for $c = -1.2$ in the upper left of Figure \ref{Fig:BoundaryFiber} the red and green curve intersect regularly in several points and hence in this case $(0,0) \in \cA(f)$.
 On the upper right pictures with $c = -2.7$, there are two intersection points where all three curves intersect.
 But there are other points where (only) the red and the green curve intersect regularly.
-Thus, in this case $(0,0)$ is part of the contour but still $(0,0) \in \cA(f) \setminus \partial \cA(f)$.
+Thus, in this case $(0,0)$ is part of the contour but still $(0,0) \in \cA(f) \setminus \partial^{e} \cA(f)$.
 On the lower left picture with $c =-4.6$ the only two intersection points of the red and the green curve also intersect the blue one.
-Hence, in this case $(0,0)$ might be part of the boundary.
+Hence, in this case $(0,0)$ might be part of the extended boundary.
 On the lower right picture with $c =-4.9$, the red and the green curve do not intersect in any point anymore.
-Therefore, we have $(0,0) \notin \cA(f)$. \end{exa}
+Therefore, we have $(0,0) \notin \cA(f)$. \endenvi \end{exa}

-Note that the values $c = -2.7$ and $c = -4.6$ are not the exact values of $c$ for $(0,0)$ to be in the contour, respectively in the boundary of $\cA(f)$.
+Note that the values $c = -2.7$ and $c = -4.6$ are not the exact values of $c$ such that the point $(0,0)$ lies in the contour or in the extended boundary of $\cA(f)$.
 They are approximations of the exact values in order to visualize the situation.